-Warmline/Help Desk has trained and knowledgeable volunteers who offer free and confidential information, referral and support services to individuals, family and friends who have been affected by mental illness. *Warmline is not a 24-hour hot line.
+Warmline/Help Desk has trained and knowledgeable volunteers with lived experience who offer free and confidential information and support services to individuals, family and friends who have been affected by mental illness. *Warmline is not a 24-hour hot line.
 See below for available hours.

 Warmline Help Desk Telephone: 1-408-453-0400, option 1

 (Press #1 at any time during recorded message to reach the Warmline)

 During NAMI Office Hours: Monday thru Friday 10:00 am to 2:00 pm

 (Excluding holidays – see Office Closed dates on the Calendar of Events to the right of this page.
 When our office is closed, you can leave a voice mail or send an email, and we will return your call during our NAMI office hours.)

 - Call us at: (408) 453-0400, option 1 (*not a 24/7 crisis line) or